Band Box Discography L through Z Artists

 45 – Band Box 354 – Harlem Nocturne b/w The Chase

-It was thought for a time that western singer/songwriter Curly Starr’s Band Box single “Here I Am Drunk Again” b/w “House Without Love” may was pressed but copies are extremely hard to find.
+It was thought for a time that western singer/songwriter Curly Starr’s Band Box single “Here I Am Drunk Again” b/w “House Without Love” was pressed but copies are extremely hard to find but luckily Curly’s nephew sent in the images below.

 Here is a 45 Cat response from a relative of Curly’s: